mahmoudparsian/data-warehousing/syllabus/week03-Medallion-Architecture-Introduction/sales_1400_messy_records/dw_1400_messy_records.md

 A quick sanity check from the generated data:

-* total records: 1200
+* total records: 1400
 * unique customers: 100
-* strongest month: November 2025 with 259 sales
+* strongest month: November 2025
-* next strongest month: December 2025 with 192 sales
+* next strongest month: December 2025
 * dominant customers are clearly present

 ===============

-Added/Modified Data:
+# Added/Modified Data:

-Rules of Business for a Data Warehousing:
+## Rules of Business for a Data Warehousing:

+### RULE-1:
-1. if a sale_id is null/missing,
+if a `sale_id` is null/missing,

-then it means that the transaction is cancelled.
+* then it means that the transaction is cancelled.
-This is important to know how many transactions are cancelled, and for which products?
+* This is important to know how many transactions are cancelled, and for which products?

+### RULE-2:
-2. if a product is missing, then the entire record must be dropped
+if a product is missing, then

+* the entire record must be dropped
-(not a valid record)
+* it is not a valid record
-(it is not a cancelled transaction)
+* it is not a cancelled transaction

+### RULE-3:
-3. if a customer_name is null/missing/empty,
+if a customer_name is null/missing/empty,

-the entire record must be dropped
+* then entire record must be dropped
-(not a valid record)
+* it is not a valid record
-(it is not a cancelled transaction)
+* it is not a cancelled transaction

+### RULE-4:
-4. if discount is null/missing/negative,
+if discount filed/column is null/missing/negative,

-then discount is set to 0.00 (zero)
+* then discount is set to 0.00 (zero)

+### RULE-5:
-5. The sale_date might have the
-following sale formats:
+The `sale_dat`e might have the following sale formats:

     		12/31/2025

     		2025-12-31

-If the sale_date format is not one of the two formats, the entire record must be dropped
+* If the sale_date format is not one of the two formats, the entire record must be dropped

+### RULE-6:
-6. If a sale_date is null/missing/malformed/invalid,
+If a `sale_date` is null/missing/malformed/invalid,

-the entire record must be dropped
+* then entire record must be dropped
-(it is not a cancelled transaction)
+* it is not a cancelled transaction

+### RULE-7:
-7. deduplication, drop duplicate records: all record fields must be identical
+deduplication, drop duplicate records:

+* drop a record if all record fields are identical

+### RULE-8:
-8. final sale price of a transaction is computed by
+The final sale price of a transaction is computed by

 		(quantity * unit_price) - discount